SoSly/RiverTale/docs/poc/River Channel Carving.md

 1. **Chunk loading required**: Heightmap queries on unloaded chunks return -64.
 Pre-load all chunks within search radius before carving.

-2. **Heightmap type choice**: Use `MOTION_BLOCKING_NO_LEAVES` for post-generation terrain queries (this PoC).
+2. **Heightmap cellType choice**: Use `MOTION_BLOCKING_NO_LEAVES` for post-generation terrain queries (this PoC).
 This ignores tree canopy and returns actual ground level.
 During actual worldgen, use `WORLD_SURFACE_WG` instead—it's designed for that context and trees won't exist yet.

 3. **Embankment clearing bug**: `getBlocksToClear()` was carving depressions into natural terrain where the embankment slope formula dipped below ground level.
 Fixed by only clearing above embankments we're actually building.